 You can find much more information on living a holistic lifestyle in these free magazines and on our YouTube channel.

-These are some things that can be done to reduce stress at the workplace.
+These are some things that can be done to reduce stress and stay mentally healthy at work.
 A person needs to leave their work at the office and focus on other things that make them happy after hours.

 A person should also learn and use some coping skills to help them when things get to be a little too hard.